 Paul Webb's research interests lie in the field of representative democracy, with a particular focus on British and comparative party politics, and electoral processes.
 Along with Sarah Childs, of the University of Bristol, he was awarded £476,000 by the Economic & Social Research Council to conduct research on Gender and the Conservative Party.
 The project made use of qualitative and quantitative methods to investigate the position of women in the contemporary Conservative Party, the party's evolving policies towards women in society, and the impact of these policies on party competition.
 The project was completed in 2010 and led to the publications of Sex, Gender and the Conservative Party: From Iron Lady to Kitten Heels (Palgrave Macmillan 2011), along with numerous journal articles, conference papers and sundry commentaries for the media and blogs.

-He is also currently also engaged on writing a second edition of The Modern British Party System, which will be published by Oxford University Press after the next general election.
+Paul Webb is currently co-directing a major project on political party organizations with Susan Scarrow of the University of Houston (http://www.politicalpartydb.com/), and is also engaged on writing a second edition of The Modern British Party System, which will be published by Oxford University Press after the next general election.

 Paul Webb has extensive experience of designing, convening and teaching programmes and courses at Universities in Britain and Australia.
 His teaching has taken in Comparative, European and British Politics, Political Thought, French and Italian Politics, Research Methods, and Party Politics.
-At Sussex he is currently responsible for convening and lecturing the first course on Explanatory Concepts in Political Science, the final year undergraduate options on The Thatcher Years, and Parties and Voters in the UK, and the MA option Parties and Party Systems in Comparative Perspective.
+At Sussex he is currently responsible for convening and lecturing the first course on Explanatory Concepts in Political Science, the final year undergraduate options on Parties and Voters in the UK, and Parties and Party Systems in Comparative Perspective.